 - Sometimes a specific activity triggers a VAT registration obligation (e.g. legal services)

-For both sales tax and VAT, the seller is responsible for collecting the tax and remitting to the appropriate tax authority though there are cases where the buyer must recognize the tax instead.
+For both sales tax and VAT, the seller is responsible for collecting the tax and remitting to the appropriate tax authority, although there are cases where the buyer must recognize the tax instead.

 - Sales tax: The seller should separately state sales tax.

-- VAT: The seller should separately state VAT and include registration number for a VAT invoice, however, in most VAT jurisdictions prices are tax inclusive.
+- VAT: The seller should separately state VAT and include a registration number for a VAT invoice; however, in most VAT jurisdictions, prices are tax inclusive.

-- VAT: All purchasers however the economic burden of VAT is on the final consumer as they do not have the right to deduct input VAT.
+- VAT: All purchasers pay VAT; however, the economic burden of VAT is on the final consumer as they do not have the right to deduct input VAT.

 Taxability of purchases by business

-- Sales tax: Resellers issue an exemption certificate to the vendor and do not pay tax on purchases of items to be resold.
+- Sales tax: Resellers issue a tax exemption certificate to the vendor and do not pay tax on purchases of items to be resold.